 Landlord Liability Protection

-If a person is injured on your rental property and you’re found responsible for it, the liability portion of a landlord insurance policy may help pay for the person’s medical bills and even your legal expenses.
-For instance, if your tenant falls down the stairs at your rental property and the court decides that you failed to maintain the stairs and/or railing, you could be held responsible for the tenant’s medical, legal and other expenses.
+If a person obtains injuries on your rental property and you’re responsible for it, the liability portion of a landlord insurance policy may help pay for the person’s medical bills and even your legal expenses.
+For instance, if your tenant falls down the stairs at your rental property and the court decides that you didn’t maintain the stairs and/or railing, you could be responsible for the tenant’s medical, legal and other expenses.
 If that was the case, your landlord liability coverage may help you pay for those expenses up to the limit of your own insurance policy.
 Usually, you won’t have to pay a deductible for a liability claim.

 Additional Landlord Coverages to take note of: